dylan-lang/testworks/documentation/users-guide/source/usage.rst

     Library: xxx-test-suite-app
     Target-type: executable
-    Files: library
+    Files: library.dylan
-           xxx-test-suite-app
+           xxx-test-suite-app.dylan

-Once a library has been defined in this fashion it can be compiled into an executable with ``dylan-compiler -build xxx-test-suite-app.lid``.
+Once a library has been defined in this fashion it can be compiled into an executable with ``dylan-compiler -build xxx-test-suite-app.lid`` and run with ``xxx-test-suite-app --help``.

 Reports